 405-352 Advanced Collision Repair

 Students will learn the techniques associated with mechanical repair or replacement of mechanical components related to collision.
 Restoration/customizing are not available as a part of this course.
+Prerequisite(s): 405-358 Structural Repair

 405-355 Auto Body Basics